swift-dns/swift-dns/README.md

     )
 )

-try await withThrowingTaskGroup(of: Void.self) { taskGroup in
-    /// Use `addImmediateTask` instead of `addTask` on macOS 26 or Linux. taskGroup.addTask {
-        try await client.run()  /// !important
-    }

-    /// You can use the client while the `client.run()` method is not cancelled.
+/// Run the client in the background.
+/// When you exit this function, the in-progress requests will be cancelled,
+/// and the client will be shut down. async let _ = try await client.run()

 /// Send the query
 /// `response` will be of type `Message` let response = try await client.queryA(
     message: .forQuery(name: "mahdibm.com")
 )

 /// Read the answers
 for answer in response.answers {
     /// `a` will be of type `A`
     let a = try answer.rdata
     /// `ipv4` will be of type `IPv4Address`
     let ipv4 = a.value
-        print("Got ipv4 \(ipv4) for domain \(response.queries.first?.name.description ?? "n/a")")
-    }

-    /// To shutdown the client, cancel its run method, by cancelling the taskGroup. taskGroup.cancelAll()
+    print("Got", ipv4, "for domain", response.queries.first?.name ?? "n/a")
 }
 ```